Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 6. The homeowner can optionally close the website or log out afterwards.

-## Use Case #5 -
+## Use Case #5 - Review Tool Owner

-A user wants to be notified when a nearby Air Blower will be available to be rented so that they can quickly recieve more information of the product being rented.
+A user wants to review their experience with the rented tool and the tool owner.

-1. The user navigates to (URL:TBD) and enters their username and password followed by clicking the (button: LOGIN).
+1. The user navigates to the website, logs in to their account, and ends up at the homepage of the website.

-2. The user enters the name of the tool (Air Blower) in the search bar.
+2. The user clicks on the "General" dropdown menu and clicks on "Create Review".

-3. The user enters the filters to narrow search results
+3. The user sees a list of users.

-    - Zip code #####

-    - Search Radius: 15 miles

-4. The user clicks (button: SEARCH_TOOL) which will complete the request and execute the database query.
+4. The user finds the user they want to review and clicks the button "Review User".

-5. The user is presented with this result

-    - There are no Air Blowers within 15 miles

-    - Show rented out tools
+5. The user writes a review in the text box and selects a star rating.

-6. The user clicks (Show Rented Out Tools) which will show if that tool is being rented out in the area.
+6. The user clicks submit.

-7. The user is presented with the following results
+7. The user exits the site.

-    - <i>Gas Air Blower (NAME) (CONTACT)</i>

-    - <i>Electric (Battery) Air Blower (NAME) (CONTACT)</i>

-    - <i>Electric (Wireless) Air Blower (NAME) (CONTACT)</i>

-8. The user clicks the desired item and receives a prompt.

-    - You will be notified when this item is listed.

-9. The user is notified of desired item and receives a prompt containing the address and additional comments.

-    - You will be notified when this item is currently available and the details to schedule a meet-up with the owner.

-10. The homeowner can close the website or click (button: LOG_OFF).

 ## Use Case #6 - Removing a Listing